FNaF World: Development

 On May 13, 2016, a second update to FNaF World was released, featuring new characters and a new map, as well as voice acting.

 On January 12, 2017, FNaF World was released on Android, but was removed the next day.
 On January 31, 2017, Cawthon dispelled any rumors of the highly speculated "Update 3", saying that no further updates will be made to the game.
 He expressed his dissatisfaction of the game, stating that most mistakes in development were made "very early", and that attempting to better the game would "be remaking the game from scratch".
 He later removed the game from Steam.

-In 2018, Cawthon revealed that after making the first Five Nights at Freddy's games that were horrific in nature, he wanted to do something lighthearted with FNaF World.
-It was originally designed to be a mobile game but halfway into development, it became a PC game, which was something he regretted.
+In a 2018 interview, Cawthon revealed that after making the first Five Nights at Freddy's games that were horror in nature, he wanted to do something lighthearted with FNaF World.
+It was originally designed to be a mobile game but halfway into development, it became a PC game, which was something Cawthon later regretted.
 In hindsight, he felt the game should have been developed in later years as he felt it disrupted the series' canon and fans' expectations at the time.
-He described FNaF World as the least valuable game he has ever made (profit-wise) and as such, it served as the "gemstone" of quality control to the franchise.
+He described FNaF World as the least profitable game he has ever made and as such, it served as the "gemstone" of quality control to the franchise.
 Despite the major setback, Cawthon was grateful for the fanbase it had created.

 Reception

-FNaF World received generally mixed reception among critics and the community, with many YouTube gamers responsible for launching the franchise to its high popularity.
-However, popular content creator Markiplier, who is often credited with bringing the original game out of obscurity, opted not to play it, most likely influencing how critics responded to the spin-off.
-However, Angelo M. D'Argenio from The Escapist gave the game a decent review, stating that "Five Nights at Freddy's World is a retro parody JRPG that feels incomplete now, but is steadily getting better as patches come out", giving FNaF World 3 out of 5 stars.
-However, the game never reached the success that other Five Nights at Freddy's games did.
+FNaF World had a generally mixed reception among critics and fans of the series, with many YouTubers responsible for launching Five Nights at Freddy's to mainstream popularity expressing their disappointment with the game.
+Markiplier, often regarded as one of the most popular and influential content creators to have covered the series, opted not to play FNaF World, likely influencing how many players responded to the spin-off.
+However, Angelo M. D'Argenio from The Escapist gave the game a decent review, stating that "Five Nights at Freddy's World is a retro parody JRPG that feels incomplete now, but is steadily getting better as patches come out", ultimately giving it a score of 3 out of 5 stars.
+The game ultimately failed to reach the level of success that other Five Nights at Freddy's titles did.